facebookresearch/faiss/benchs/README.md

 http://corpus-texmex.irisa.fr/

-and unzip it to the sudirectory sift1M.
+and unzip it to the subdirectory sift1M.

 ### Result